focal-lab/focal-website-2/content/positions/field-crew-member-undergrad/index.md

 ## Eligible applicants

-Current UC Davis students with a graduation in spring 2026 or later (also see minimum qualifications, below)
+Current UC Davis students with a graduation in Spring 2026 or later (also see minimum qualifications, below)

 ## Employment period

-June 17 to September 16 for fieldwork (full time), optionally continuing into fall quarter for data interpretation in the office (part time).
-Optional pre-season work to obtain a FAA Remote Pilot Certificate, if desired, may begin this spring quarter 2026 (see Job Description, below).
+June 17 to September 16 for fieldwork (full time), optionally continuing into Fall Quarter for data interpretation in the office (part time).
+Optional pre-season work to obtain a FAA Remote Pilot Certificate, if desired, may begin this Spring Quarter 2026 (see Job Description, below).

 ## Location